Caspar-Chen-hku/AndroidStudioProjects/README.md

 # AndroidStudioProjects
-some simple apps made in Android Studio
+some useful apps made in Android Studio

+## FingerDrawingApp
+An app enabling the users to draw customized contents, with some constraints and features implemented

+### Interface Overview